 United States Department of Education (USDOE) to confer loans for the MD program as the accreditation standards used to accredit SGU are deemed comparable to those used by the Liaison Committee on Medical Education (LCME).

 How many graduates get a residency after graduation?

 A. Our graduates find postgraduate positions (residencies) through a variety of ways.
-Many our our graduates attain US residencies through the MATCH program a few months prior to graduation.
+Many of our graduates attain US residencies through the Match program a few months prior to graduation.
 Some seek US residencies outside the Match and others look for postgraduate training elsewhere—in their home country, in research, or elsewhere.
 93 percent of eligible US 2017 graduates attained a US residency position within one year of graduation.
-This year, 93% of eligible US 2017 graduates who applied for a postgraduate position obtained one at the time of graduation* *Data as of September 2017
+This year, 93% of eligible US 2018 graduates who applied for a postgraduate position obtained one at the time of graduation.* *Data as of August 2018

 How do SGU students perform on the USMLE?

 St. George’s University students continue to flourish on the United States Medical Licensing Examination (USMLE) Step 1 exam, with first-time takers registering a 95 percent pass rate in 2018, including a 96 percent pass rate for students from the United States and Canada.
 The more than 1,200 SGU students taking the exam for the first time hailed from 49 countries over five continents.
 They posted an impressive mean score of 224, with a mean score of 230 for SGU’s Canadian students.

 Where do students do their clinical rotations?